godotengine/godot-docs/tutorials/assets_pipeline/import_process.rst

 Simplicity is key!
 ------------------

-This is a very simple workflow which should take very little time to get used to.
+This workflow is aimed to be simple and take very little time to get used to.
 It also enforces a more correct way to deal with resources.

 There are many types of assets available for import, so please continue reading to understand how to work